andrew/ultimate-awesome/README.md

 - [awesome-curated-tools](https://github.com/chow-petit/awesome-curated-tools) - A curated list of digital tools we use, ranging from accounting and data science to scientific research and liquid democracy.
 Commented, connected, by everyone and for everyone !.
 - [fucking-Awesome-Linux-Software](https://github.com/Correia-jpv/fucking-Awesome-Linux-Software) - A list of awesome applications, software, tools and other materials for Linux distros.
 With repository stars⭐ and forks🍴.
 - [awesome-csv](https://github.com/csvspecs/awesome-csv) - Awesome Comma-Separated Values (CSV) - What's Next? - Frequently Asked Questions (F.A.Q.s) - Libraries & Tools.
-- [awesome-gel](https://github.com/geldata/awesome-gel) - A curated list of resources related to EdgeDB.
 - [awesome-saas](https://github.com/georgezouq/awesome-saas) - A curated list for SaaS (Software as a services).
 - [awesome-torque3d](https://github.com/John3/awesome-torque3d) - A curated list of Torque3D and related Torque Game Engine resources.
-- [awesome-typescript-compilers](https://github.com/JohnDeved/awesome-typescript-compilers) - A curated list of awesome TypeScript compilers, transpilers and runtimes.
 - [awesome-llmops](https://github.com/KennethanCeyer/awesome-llmops) - Awesome series for LLMOps.
 - [awesome-kiss](https://github.com/kiss-community/awesome-kiss) - Awesome KISS repos, spins, commands, etc.
 - [awesome-content-marketing](https://github.com/marketinguys/awesome-content-marketing) - A curated list of tools, platforms, strategies, and resources for content marketing, including content creation, distribution, analytics, and optimization.